-Franziska Bork Petersen is a postdoc researcher at the department of Arts and Cultural Studies at the University of Copenhagen.
+Franziska Bork Petersen is an assistant professor in Performance Design at Roskilde University.
 Her current work explores the relation between human bodies and utopianism.
-Franziska teaches seminars on choreography, fashion and performance at the Danish National School of Performing Arts, at the University of Copenhagen and abroad.
+Franziska teaches seminars on choreography, fashion and performance at Roskilde University, the Danish National School of Performing Arts, the University of Copenhagen and abroad.
 She holds a PhD in Performance Studies from Stockholm University and Freie Universität Berlin.

 Mikko Orpana a choreographer and a dancer and currently also a doctoral student at the Performing Arts Research Centre at Theatre Academy in Helsinki.
 His research is about Choreographic Knowledge and he is approaching the subject by analyzing dancer’s work from a situational point of view (according to Lauri Rauhala) and analyzing the choreographic work by systems theory mainly according to Ilya Prigogine’s thinking.

 Sesselja G. Magnusdottir gratuated with BA Honours degree in dance from Deakin University, Australia 1998 after having completed a BA degree in history from the University of Iceland and a BS degree in physical education and dance from the University of Copenhagen.
 Since graduation in she has been teaching dance history at The Icelandic Balletschool and JSB, Art School of Dance.
 She has teached subject about the connection between dance practice and writing at the Academy of Arts and tutors BA-thesis.
 She has taught children in primary schools creative dance, and contributes regularly reviews and articles on the Icelandic dance scene in national newspapers and journals.

 Elizabeth Svarstad holds a PhD in dance studies from The Norwegian University of Science and Technology, Department of music.
 She defended her dissertation on dance and social education in Norway 1750–1820 in 2018.
 Her PhD project was a part of the research project “Performing arts between professionalism and dilettantism.
 Music, theatre and dance in the Norwegian public sphere 1770-1850” supported by the Research Council of Norway.
 Svarstad holds a Nordic Master of Arts from NTNU (2005) and a Bachelor in dance from 2005.
 Elizabeth Svarstad studied dance at the Norwegian College of Dance and has specialized in baroque dance.
 She works as a freelance dancer, teacher and choreographer.